jschulz79/giantbomb/README.md

 This app is built with Vaadin, Spring Boot, Kotlin, and Gradle.

+JDK 17 is required to run the application.

 Note, to run locally, you will need to put your GiantBomb api key in a file named `application-local.properties` files under `src/main/resources` in the format `api-key=yourkeyvaluehere`